marcus-biddle/Mood/README.md

 Aggregate comprehensive music data from open APIs like Spotify, MusicBrainz, and Genius including metadata on songs, artists, lyrics, genres, moods, and release dates.

-Implement an embedding model to convert music features, lyrics, or descriptions into vector representations for semantic similarity comparison.

-Provide a user-friendly web interface that allows users to perform semantic search queries such as “songs similar to X,” “uplifting tracks,” or “music with poetic lyrics,” enabling discovery beyond simple keywords.

 Deliver search results with sub-second latency for a smooth user experience.

 Display relationships or trends visually between tracks, artists, albums, or moods to aid exploration.